by Mike Ricotta - August 28, 2017

 [NOTE: Similar to AWS, we’re looking at on-demand pricing for Azure, as well.]

 As of date of this article, Genesis Mining offers $29.99/MH for a 2 year contract, with a slight reduction in cost for bulk.
 For 100 MH/s, for instance, you’re paying $2,799.
 In order to reach 1 GH/s, you would therefore pay in the neighborhood of $27,990 over the course of 2 years, or $38/day.
 As of present, that’s a cost of $0.038/MH/s/day, which mean’s we’re every so slightly profitable.
-However, with the Ice Age fast approaching, both increasing difficulty and decreasing rewards by 40% (ETH will reward only 3 ETH instead of 5), everything outside of the 1st month becomes immediately unprofitable, making this a non-factor for any contract longer than 1 month.
+However, with the Ice Age fast approaching, both increasing difficulty and decreasing rewards by 40% (ETH will reward only 3 ETH instead of 5), everything outside of the 1st month becomes immediately unprofitable, making this a non-factor for any contract longer than 1 month for GPU cloud mining.

 As of date of this article, Hashflare charges $2.20 per 100KH/s ($22/MH) for a 1 year contract.
 This equates $22k per GH/s for 1 year.
 That’s a cost of $60.27/day, which is barely a break-even price, so effectively unprofitable.